Ostrožská Lhota

 Ostrožská Lhota (/cs/) is a municipality and village in Uherské Hradiště District in the Zlín Region of the Czech Republic.
 It has about 1,500 inhabitants.

 Geography

 Ostrožská Lhota is located about 10 km south of Uherské Hradiště and 30 km southwest of Zlín.
 It lies in an agricultural landscape in the Vizovice Highlands.
 The highest point is at 356 m above sea level.
 The village is situated in the valley of the Okluky Stream.

 History

-The village was founded during the colonization in the 13th or early 14th century, which indicated its name "lhota".
-The first written mention of Ostrožská Lhota is in a deed of John Henry, Margrave of Moravia from 1371.
-At that time, the village was called Majori Lhota (Latin for "Great Lhota").
+The village was founded during the colonisation in the 13th or early 14th century, which indicated its name "Lhota".
+The first written mention of Ostrožská Lhota is in a deed of Moravian Margrave John Henry from 1371.
+At that time, the village was called Majori Lhota (Latin for 'great Lhota').
 Other old documented names are Velká Lhota, Ostrovská Lhota and Ostrá Lhota.

 In 1511, Jan of Kunovice bought the estate.
-His house held it until the Thirty Years' War.
+His family held it until the Thirty Years' War.